maximmasiutin/azure-scripts/monitor-stddev.md

 - `--authorization`: Value of the "Authorization" HTTP header

 - `--user-agent`: The user agent string to be used in the HTTP request header.
-This is optional and can be used to overwrite the default value used by the Python's `requests` package.
+This is optional and can be used to customize the User-Agent sent with each probe.

 - `--timeout`: The maximum amount of time to wait for a response from the website, in seconds.
 It is also used to calculate "adjusted" latency value: if the request returns non-200-status, the adjusted latency is considered as big as the timeout value.
 The default value is `2.0` seconds.